 Osmo is a lounge chair developed on the classic typology of chairs for terraces of hotels and restaurants.
-The steel structure combined with wooden seat and backrest provides an optimal equilibrium of comfort and rigidity required in the demanding context of extensive use in exterior exposed to sun and seawater.
-A bent tube structure of expressive geometry defines the frame in which the seat and backrest made of wooden slates are inserted into.
-The characteristic inclination of front legs combined with extremely wide, fractured armrest, results in a biomorph appearance reminiscent of an insectoid robot from SF movies.
+The steel structure combined with a wooden seat and backrest provides an optimal equilibrium of comfort and rigidity required in the demanding context of extensive use in the exterior exposed to sun and seawater.
+A bent tube structure of expressive geometry defines the frame into which the seat and backrest made of wooden slates are inserted into.
+The characteristic inclination of front legs combined with an extremely wide, fractured armrest, results in a biomorph appearance reminiscent of an insectoid robot from SF movies.

-- Seat & backrest metal or inox plate + powder coating / solid wood + oil
+|Seat & backrest||metal or inox plate + powder coating / solid wood + outdoor oil|

-- Base metal or inox tube Ø 16 mm + powder coated
+|Base||metal or inox tube Ø16 mm + powder coating|

-- + Osmo Chair Wood Options
+Osmo Lounge Chair Wood

-We tend to perceive furniture as something abstract, created on designers’ desks and then produced, branded and placed on the market by companies with different statuses and reputations.
-In fact, relations inside the contemporary globalized furniture industry are becoming more and more fragmented with less and less opportunity for complete dedication to synergies and collaborations… Prostoria, as a young company whose catalogue already comprises some new icons such as the Polygon armchair and the Revolve transformable sofa, stands as an example of a different and more traditional approach based on the evolution from the local factuality and logical clustering of all actors involved in the production process.
+We tend to perceive furniture as something abstract, created on designers’ desks and then produced, branded, and placed on the market by companies with different statuses and reputations.
+In fact, relations inside the contemporary globalized furniture industry are becoming more and more fragmented with less and less opportunity for complete dedication to synergies and collaborations… Prostoria, as a young company whose catalog already comprises some new icons such as the Polygon armchair and the Revolve transformable sofa, stands as an example of a different and more traditional approach based on the evolution from the local factuality and logical clustering of all actors involved in the production process.

-Rapid development of Prostoria, formerly known as Kvadra, a company which has come a long way, from “starting from zero” to positioning itself as the leader and promoter of new ideas in only a few years time, is a story about the reintroduction of continuity both in Croatia and Central Europe, a region with vital but insufficiently recognized design scene and remarkable tradition and knowledge of the furniture industry.
+The rapid development of Prostoria, formerly known as Kvadra, a company which has come a long way, from “starting from zero” to positioning itself as the leader and promoter of new ideas in only a few years’ time, is a story about the reintroduction of continuity both in Croatia and Central Europe, a region with vital but insufficiently recognized design scene and remarkable tradition and knowledge of the furniture industry.
 Those elements served as latent potentials that provided grounds for continuation and had to be activated.